-- The total working area is restricted to the 0.23ha of existing carriageway. - Works are restricted to like-for-like replacement of worn road surface, with all works restricted to made-ground on the A82 carriageway surface. - The works will be temporary, transient, localised, and completed during nighttime hours on a rolling programme, when the traffic count is at its lowest levels. - Works are not expected to result in significant disturbance to protected species that may be present in the wider area. - The risk of major accidents or disasters is considered to be low. - By removing the carriageway defects this will provide this part of the A82 carriageway with another life cycle, and significantly improve the ride quality, which will result in safer conditions for road users. - No impacts on the environment are expected during the operational phase as a result of works.
-The works are expected to result in positive impacts on road users during the operational phase. - As the works will be limited to the like-for-like replacement of the structural components, there is no change to the vulnerability of the road to the risk or severity of major accidents/disasters that would impact on the environment.
+- The total working area is restricted to the 1.1ha of existing carriageway. - Works are restricted to like-for-like replacement of worn road surface, with all works restricted to made-ground on the A9 carriageway. - The works will be temporary, transient, localised, and completed during night-time hours on a rolling programme. - Works are not expected to result in significant disturbance to protected species that may be present in the wider area. - Appropriate Assessment has been undertaken within the HRA and has concluded that the works will not result in adverse effects on site integrity (AESI) on the nearby designated sites. - The risk of major accidents or disasters is considered to be low. - By removing the carriageway defects this will provide this part of the A9 carriageway with another life cycle, and significantly improve the ride quality, which will result in safer conditions for road users. - No impacts on the environment are expected during the operational phase as a result of works.
+The works are expected to result in positive impacts on road users during the operational phase.

-Location of the scheme:
+As the works will be limited to the like-for-like replacement of the structural components, there is no change to the vulnerability of the road to the risk or severity of major accidents/disasters that would impact on the environment.

-- Works are not located within an area designated for its specific landscape character or quality. - The works will not result in any change to the qualifying features of the nearby SSSI or CGRS in which the scheme is situated. - The scheme will be confined within the existing carriageway boundary and as a result will not require any land take, or alter any local land uses or habitats.
+Location of the works:

-Any impacts to the local landscape during the construction phase will be minor, temporary and not considered significant.
+- Works are not located within any areas designated for cultural heritage features, nor for specific landscape character or quality. - The scheme will be confined within the existing carriageway boundary and as a result will not require any land take or alter any local land uses or habitats. - Any impacts to the local landscape during the construction phase will be minor, temporary and not considered significant.
 In addition, no operational impacts are anticipated.

-Characteristics of potential impacts of the scheme:
+Characteristics of potential impacts of the works:

-- Containment measures of the working area will be in place to prevent debris or pollutants from entering the surrounding environment. - Any potential impacts of the works are expected to be temporary, short-term, non-significant, and limited to the construction phase. - Measures will be in place to ensure appropriate removal and disposal of waste. - The SEMP will include plans to address environmental incidents. - In the event that INNS are found on site, measures to prevent potential INNS spread will be implemented. - No in-combination effects have been identified.
+- Containment measures of the working area will be in place to prevent debris or pollutants from entering the surrounding environment. - Any potential impacts of the works are expected to be temporary, short-term, non-significant, and limited to the construction phase. - Any cumulative impacts on road users from nearby works will not be of a significant nature, and will be further managed through appropriate local notification. - Measures will be in place to ensure appropriate removal and disposal of waste. - The SEMP will include plans to address environmental incidents. - No impacts on the environment are expected during the operational phase as a result of works.
+The works are expected to result in positive impacts on road users during the operational phase. - As the works will be limited to the like-for-like replacement of the structural components, there is no change to the vulnerability of the road to the risk or severity of major accidents/disasters that would impact on the environment. - No in-combination effects have been identified.